OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 ### Built-in objects

-Built-in objects are predefined in CISO Assistant.
+Built-in objects are predefined in Auditrex.
 They can be viewed following the general IAM model, but they cannot be deleted nor changed.
 A built-in object is characterized by the "builtin=True" attribute.
 Types that can be built-in are: folders, roles, role assignments and groups.

 Names of built-in objects can be internationalized.

 ## SSO

-Global SSO settings for the instance are defined in a dedicated object SSO_SETTINGS.

 A user can be authenticated either locally or with SSO.

-When SSO is activated, all users can use SSO.

-When the force_sso global flag is set, all users without keep_local_login:
-- have their password disabled,
-- cannot ask for a password reset,
-- cannot have their password changed by an administrator.
+A boolean is_sso indicates if the user is local or SSO.

+SSO Settings are defined in a dedicated object SSO_SETTINGS.

 ## TPRM evolution